 Ring Video Doorbell 3, Installed

-When I was testing out the Ring Alarm system, I was impressed with the quality of the video doorbell I was working with.
-I went with the Ring Video Doorbell 2 — one of their higher-priced pieces at $229.99.
-I appreciated the crystal-clear 1080p HD video and the massive 160-degree field of view.
-I could see everything I needed to from my stoop out to the street.
-The two-way talk left a little something to be desired — I thought it was a little laggy.
-Though, to be fair, I have yet to test a video doorbell where that isn’t an issue.
+When we were testing out the Ring Alarm system, we were impressed with the quality of the video doorbell we were working with.
+We went with the Ring Video Doorbell 2 — one of their higher-priced pieces at $229.99.
+We appreciated the crystal-clear 1080p HD video and the massive 160-degree field of view.
+We could see everything we needed to from our stoop out to the street.
+The two-way talk left a little something to be desired — we thought it was a little laggy.
+Though, to be fair, we have yet to test a video doorbell where that isn’t an issue.

 Ring’s Costs